bokesan/icfpc2018/README.md

 group commands later on.

 Our solvers performance is mostly limited by an inefficient way to maintain the information about which voxels are grounded.
-This caused use some pain on the larger problems.
+This caused us some pain on the larger problems.
 For some problems we had to deactivate the slower solvers to generate valid traces in time.